josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧠_permanent_anxiety_as_governance_failure.md

 # 🧠 Hypervigilance Is a Governance Failure
-**First created:** 2025-12-20 | **Last updated:** 2025-12-20
+**First created:** 2025-12-20 | **Last updated:** 2025-12-23
-*Why a permanently anxious population is evidence of institutional malfunction, not public irrationality*
+*Why a permanently anxious population is evidence of institutional malfunction, not public irrationality.*

 ---